JacobSeedorff21/BranchGLM/cran-comments.md

 BranchGLM
 ================

-Resubmission to fix a broken test.
+Updating package to version 2.1.5.